sahilneverdies/WUMP/README.md

    > You can change prefix **[here](https://github.com/sonujana26/olympus-bot/blob/main/utils/Tools.py#L84)**.

 4. **For Music:**
-   A public Lavalink is used, hosted by [Winkle Music](https://discord.gg/winklemusic) by [Ujjwal](https://github.com/UjjwalxD).
+   A public Lavalink is used, get a list of more public lavalinks available [here](https://lavalinks-list.vercel.app/).
 For better audio quality, it is recommended to set up your private Lavalink v4.
    > Update your Lavalink URL, password, and other configurations [by clicking here](https://github.com/sonujana26/olympus-bot/blob/main/cogs/commands/music.py#L339).
 - If you are using your private lavalink & have youtube plugin enabled/working but the Spotify plugin is not working, than you can Uncomment Lines `(445 - 452)` in `(cogs/commands/music.py)`, this will convert a Spotify track to YouTube Track.